10 Things To Do In Costa Rica For An Unforgettable Vacation

 Guests join workers as they feed their rescued sloths, many of which were taken in after being harmed by the electric wires brought in following new construction.
 Tours are educational and include time wherein the sanctuary workers hold and interact with the sloths, allowing visitors a chance to witness the behavior of this otherwise largely sedentary animal.

-Like any environment, the rainforest sees a new cast of fauna come nightfall—and you will, too, if you join a night hike with Monteverde Wildlife Refuge.
-Groups of eight guests join a guide; all are given headlamps and walkie talkies to share findings, whether it's sleeping birds such as toucans and quetzals or frogs, insects, and snakes.
+Like any environment, the rainforest sees a new cast of fauna come nightfall — and you will, too, if you join a night hike with Monteverde Wildlife Refuge.
+Groups of six guests join a guide; all are given flashlights to spot wildlife, whether it's sleeping birds such as toucans and quetzals or frogs, insects, and snakes.
 Monkeys are a common sight, as are olingos, a brown-button-eyed cousin of the common racoon.

 A welcome find is the kinkajou, a rainforest tree-dwelling mammal that looks like a Japanimation take on a tiny bear crossed with a rodent.
 Guides will also point out how to spot the eye shine of frogs and other amphibians.